ansel1/merry/README.md

 The package contains functions for creating new errors with stacks, or adding a stack to `error` instances.
 Functions with add context (e.g. `WithValue()`) work on any `error`, and will automatically convert them to merry errors (with a stack) if necessary.

+Capturing the stack can be globally disabled with `SetStackCaptureEnabled(false)`

 Functions which get context values from errors also accept `error`, and will return default values if the error is not merry, or doesn't have that key attached.